 “We have to do a much better job of attracting world-class talent.
 We need to get our talent up to speed and keep them engaged in our business.
 This is especially important for Millennials.”

 I was sitting in the back of the room as 75 sales executives for a world-renowned technology firm moved the conversation to one very clear priority: talent.

-More specifically, attracting and engaging Gen Y sales talent.
+More specifically, attracting and engaging the next generation of sales talent.

 This isn’t a new concern, but it’s a massively important one.
-Gen Y is challenging the status quo and forcing employers to rethink traditional work practices.
+The generation of sales leaders coming into the workforce now is challenging the status quo and forcing employers to rethink traditional work practices.
 They have a progressive perspective and are coming to work ready to contribute and make an immediate difference.

 Plenty of sales organizations can barely approach getting a territory up to peak profitability in a two-year window.
 To think about a talent exodus on the other side of that is a massive concern when it comes to growth.

-If you want to be a success in 2020 (and beyond), it’s time to really think about what your future workforce expects.
-Research from my partner Modern Survey shows us there are three things we need to know about Gen Y employees:
+If you want to be a success in the new economy, it’s time to really think about what your future workforce expects.

 Progressive sales organizations are dropping their requirements about getting to your desk by 9 am, and rethinking whether activity quotas for sales teams really make sense.
 When you focus on results, and not activity, production improves and all employees (not just Gen Y ones!) are happier at work.

 I subscribe to the philosophy that “in the absence of results, activity deserves a close inspection.”
 Top producers covet autonomy and are happy to be held accountable to deliver their number.